Updated on

 9. Freelancers Project Management automation

-Using Softr, companies can create a client portal on top of their freelancer management Airtable, providing an attractive interface and compartmentalizing data so freelancers have only access to the data they should see.
-Add automation on top of it, and a painstaking task is now (almost) a breeze.
+Using Softr, companies can create a client portal on top of their freelancer-management data, providing an attractive interface and compartmentalizing data so freelancers only access what they should see.
+Add a workflow that pings a freelancer when a new task is assigned, or marks an invoice ready once their work is approved, and a painstaking task becomes almost effortless.

 10. Bugs and tickets automation

-Finally, automation can also be used to help technical teams be on top of their work.
-Bugs and tickets can automatically be added to an Airtable base, and even notify the appropriate stakeholder by email or using their favorite messaging platform, such as Slack or Microsoft Teams.
+Finally, automation helps technical teams stay on top of their work.
+Bugs and tickets can be added to an Airtable base automatically and notify the right stakeholder by email or through their favorite messaging platform, such as Slack or Microsoft Teams.
+With Softr Workflows, you can go a step further and send an interactive Slack message with Approve and Reject buttons, pausing the workflow until a manager responds, then updating the record based on their choice.

 Conclusion